Gillingham Road bridge replacement

 A photo of an old bridge with power lines running along the sides.

-We are proposing to replace the existing timber bridge at the end of Gillingham Road.
-This old timber bridge has only one traffic lane and has a weight restriction that limits development of the residential-zoned land to the north.
+We replaced the existing timber bridge at the end of Gillingham Road.
+This old timber bridge only had one traffic lane and had a weight restriction that limited development of the residential-zoned land to the north.

-The Gillingham Road bridge is proposed to be replaced with a two-lane, concrete bridge to allow for future housing in the area.
-It will include a shared path on one side and will be raised about 1.5m higher than the old bridge to cater for future storm flows.
+The old Gillingham Road bridge was replaced with a two-lane, concrete bridge to allow for future housing in the area.
+It includes a shared path on one side and was raised about 1.5m higher than the old bridge to cater for future storm flows.

 Springs Flat roundabout